tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >   return e
 {% endhighlight %}

-We could've written this point-free.
+This also could've been written in the point-free style.

 {% highlight hs %}
-getEnvironment :: IO Environment getEnvironment = fmap (maybe Development read) (lookupEnv "SCOTTY_ENV")
+getEnvironment :: IO Environment getEnvironment = fmap
+  (maybe Development read)
+  (lookupEnv "SCOTTY_ENV")
 {% endhighlight %}

 Now that we've seen how to get the environment, let's see what the possible